dataf3l/g/README.md

 - CSS, HTML, XML, JAVA, C++, and any which the community is interested in, feel free to post an issue here requesting your favourite language: (https://github.com/dataf3l/g/issues).

+## Contributing

+Just send me a pull request, contributions are accepted and encouraged